Twitch/jerrybot/readme.md

 - `JERRYBOT_TOKEN`: Your bot token.
 - `GUILD_ID`: The ID of the (server) where the bot will operate.
-- `CHANNEL_NAME`: The name of the channel where the bot will post messages.
+- `CHANNEL_NAME`: The name of the channel that the bot will tidy.

 ### Setting Environment Variables